+Deed of Agreement of Admission into Firm of a New Partner

-Lesson 5 ■ Drafting and Conveyancing Relating to Various Deeds and Agreements-III 199 aged R/o partners in the firm CD & CO. of the one part, AND EF son of aged years resident of of the other part.
-WHEREAS the said AB and CD are partners in the firm CD & Co. situated in AND WHEREAS the said EF is desirous of being admitted as a member in the aforesaid firm of CD and Co. and invest a sum of Rs AND the said AB and CD are willing to admit him as an additional partner.
-NOW THEREFORE THE DEED WITNESSES that in pursuance of the said agreement and in consideration of the said EF bringing in and contributing the sum of Rupees 1.
-The parties hereto shall, as from the date hereof be and continue partners for the unexpired residue of the terms mentioned in para of the partnership deed subject in all respects to the conditions, stipulations, and provisions of the aforesaid partnership deed, so far as applicable, and except as varied by this deed of agreement.
-2. The capital mentioned in the partnership deed shall hereafter be changed to the sum of Rupees AB shall have Rs in the said capital; CD shall have Rs in the said capital; and EF shall have Rs in the said capital.
+THIS DEED OF AGREEMENT IS made the day of 2018 I BETW EEN AB son of aged R/o and CD son of aged partners in the e firm CD & CO. of the one part, AND E EF son of aged years resident of of the other part.

+AND WHEREAS the said EF is desirous of being admitted as a member in the aforesaid firm of CD and Co. and invest a sum of Rs......
+AND the said AB and CD are willing to admit him as an additional partner.

+1. The parties hereto shall, as from the date hereof be and continue partners for the unexpired residue of the terms mentioned in para..... of the partnership deed subject in all respects to the conditions, stipulations, and provisions of the aforesaid partnership deed, so far as applicable, and except as varied by this deed of agreement.

+2. The capital mentioned in the partnership deed shall hereafter be changed to the sum of Rupees...... only and the partners shall hereafter have the undernoted shares in the capital.

+AB shall have Rs..... in the said capital;

+CD shall have Rs..... in the said capital; and

+EF shall have Rs..... in the said capital.

 3. The profits and losses of the partnership shall continue to be borne by the partners hereto in proportion to their above named respective shares.

+IN WITNESS WHEREOF the said AB, CD and EF have hereto at..... signed the day and the year first above mentioned.

+- 1. Sd/- A.B.

+- 2. Sd/- C.D.

+- 3. Sd/- E.F.

+Deed of Dissolution of Partnership

+(To be executed on Rs.
+10/- Non Judicial Stamp Paper)

+BETWEEN.....

-IN WITNESS WHEREOF the said AB, CD and EF have hereto at signed the day and the year first above mentioned.
-WITNESSES: 1.
-Sd/- A.B.
-2. Sd/- C.D.
-3. Sd/- E.F.
-ANNEXURE IV Deed of Dissolution of Partnership (To be executed on Rs.
-10/- Non Judicial Stamp Paper) THIS DEED OF DISSOLUTION OF PARTNERSHIP made the day of WHEREAS the partners hereto under a deed of partnership dated made between them formed themselves into a business firm and carried on business under the name and style of pursuant to the covenants, stipulations and provision contained in the said deed; AND WHEREAS it has been mutually decided between the parties that the said partnership shall be dissolved, and the said trade and business shall be wound up and the stock-in-trade, assets and credits realized and called in, and the net proceeds after payment and satisfaction of all debts and liabilities divided between the partners according to the covenants in this behalf appearing in the deed of partnership.
+WHEREAS the partners hereto under a deed of partnership dated...... made between them formed themselves into a business firm and carried on business under the name and style of...... pursuant to the covenants, stipulations and provision contained in the said deed;

+AND WHEREAS it has been mutually decided between the parties that the said partnership shall be dissolved, and the said trade and business shall be wound up and the stock-in-trade, assets and credits realized and called in, and the net proceeds after payment and satisfaction of all debts and liabilities divided between the partners according to the covenants in this behalf appearing in the deed of partnership.